ChromeProtector/typosquatting-better-font/README.md

 # typosquatting-better-font
-A Unicode font that aims to reduce the risks of typosquatting attacks
+A Unicode font(s) that aims to reduce the risks of typosquatting attacks

 # Assumptions